fpsvogel/fpsvogel.com/src/_posts/2024-05-16-railsconf-2024-recap-ruby-community.md

 ---
-title: The Ruby community is for everyone
+title: Reflections on RailsConf 2024
-subtitle: reflections on RailsConf 2024
+subtitle: the Ruby community is for everyone
 description: RailsConf 2024 reminded me, as a busy new parent, that I don't have to be an entrepreneur or an open-source hero.
 Anyone can be part of the Ruby community!
 ---